-If Handle is a select_handle() or completion_handle(), that term will be contained in a returned SelectInfo or CompletionInfo and the corresponding (select or completion) message.
-The Handle is presumed to be unique to this call.
+If the time-out argument is SelectHandle, that term will be contained in a returned SelectInfo and the corresponding select message.
+The SelectHandle is presumed to be unique to this call.

-If the time-out argument is nowait, and a SelectInfo or CompletionInfo is returned, it will contain a select_handle() or completion_handle() generated by the call.
+If the time-out argument is nowait, and a SelectInfo is returned, it will contain a select_handle() generated by the call.

-Note that for a socket of type stream (on Unix), if Length > 0 and only part of that amount of data is available, the function will return {ok, {Data, SelectInfo}} with partial data.
+Note that for a socket of type stream, if Length > 0 and only part of that amount of data is available, the function will return {ok, {Data, SelectInfo with partial data.
 If the caller doesn't want to wait for more data, it must immediately call cancel/2 to cancel the operation.